anand1st/sshd-shell-spring-boot/README.md

 Versions < 2.1 are deprecated and unsupported.
 The artifact above supports the following functionalities:

 ### Version 2.3
-Support for auto-completion of commands and subcommands using <tab>.
+Support for auto-completion of commands and subcommands using tab.

 ### Version 2.2
 Fixed bug with prompt & text color.